Establishing Fair Spousal or Partner Support in Marital or Partnership Dissolution

-Spousal support is intended to provide the lower-earning spouse with financial means of support from the higher-earning spouse.
-Depending on your individual circumstances, the court may order a lump-sum payment or monthly-support installments that are permanent or temporary.
+Spousal support is intended to provide the lesser earning spouse with financial means of support from the greater earning spouse.
+Depending on your individual circumstances, the Court may order a lump-sum payment or monthly support installments that are permanent or temporary or interim until the permanent order is determined and entered.
 The same laws apply when a domestic partnership dissolves.
 Partnership support refers to the financial obligations and rights of domestic partners.

-Founded in 1993, Silverman & Silverman, Attorneys at Law, focuses exclusively on family-law issues.
-We attorneys studied and practiced mediation and collaborative methods of divorce to help you reach equitable settlements.
+Founded in 1993, Silverman & Silverman, Attorneys at Law, focuses exclusively on Family Court-law issues.
+Our attorneys studied and practiced mediation and collaborative methods of divorce to help you reach equitable settlements.
 Alan R. Silverman has substantial litigation experience to fight for a just support order at trial.

 California law governing spousal and partner support

 California Family Code §§4320-4326 outlines the circumstances under which the court can order a spouse to pay support during dissolution proceedings.
 California Family Code §297 grants domestic partners the same rights and obligations as spouses when dissolving the relationship, including financial support orders.